aws-samples/generative-ai-sagemaker-cdk-demo/README.md

 In April 2023, AWS unveiled [Amazon Bedrock](https://aws.amazon.com/bedrock/), which provides a way to build generative AI-powered apps via pre-trained models from startups including [AI21 Labs](https://www.ai21.com/), [Anthropic](https://techcrunch.com/2023/02/27/anthropic-begins-supplying-its-text-generating-ai-models-to-startups/), and [Stability AI](https://techcrunch.com/2022/10/17/stability-ai-the-startup-behind-stable-diffusion-raises-101m/).
 Amazon Bedrock also offers access to Titan foundation models, a family of models trained in-house by AWS.
-With the serverless experience of Amazon Bedrock, you can easily find the right model for your needs, get started quickly, privately customize FMs with your own data, and easily integrate and deploy them into your applications using the AWS tools and capabilities you’re familiar with (including integrations with SageMaker ML features like [Amazon SageMaker Experiments](https://docs.aws.amazon.com/sagemaker/latest/dg/experiments.html) to test different models and [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/) to manage your FMs at scale) without having to manage any infrastructure.
+With the serverless experience of Amazon Bedrock, you can easily find the right model for your needs, get started quickly, privately customize FMs with your own data, and easily integrate and deploy them into your applications using the AWS tools and capabilities you're familiar with (including integrations with SageMaker ML features like [Amazon SageMaker Experiments](https://docs.aws.amazon.com/sagemaker/latest/dg/experiments.html) to test different models and [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/) to manage your FMs at scale) without having to manage any infrastructure.